PM under pressure to cut taxes after confidence vote

 Boris Johnson is coming under pressure from his MPs to introduce tax cuts after surviving a vote of confidence.

-Supporters of the prime minister believe the move would help rebuild unity in the Tory party while also addressing the cost of living.
+Supporters of the prime minister believe the move would help rebuild unity in the Tory party and also address the cost of living.

 Mr Johnson is preparing to face his MPs at Prime Minister's Questions for the first time since four in ten of them voted to oust him on Monday.

-He has urged his party to "draw a line" questions about his leadership.
+He has urged his party to "draw a line" under questions about his leadership.

 But some Conservative MPs are still publicly calling on him to quit.